Foreste.Ripariali.Intervista Ripullone.SezManagement.mp4

 A thriving oak (Quercus cerris) forest in Basilicata.

-Tree mortality and forest decline are increasingly common in Italy.
-The most affected forests are deciduous oak forests (Turkey oak, Quercus cerris L.; downy oak, Quercus pubescens Wild.; Hungarian oak, Quercus frainetto Ten.; pedunculate oak, Quercus robus L.).
-A few years ago, our research group reported cases of declining oak forests throughout the Italian peninsula [3].
-More recently, we have shown that oak forests are highly vulnerable to severe heat waves and droughts [4].
-These issues have been the subject of functional studies for some time in marginal areas of the southern Apennines (Basilicata) and in floodplain forests within protected areas in southern and northern Italy.
+Tree mortality and forest decline are on the rise in Italy, with deciduous oak forests being the most severely affected.
+The vulnerable species include Turkey oak (Quercus cerris L.), downy oak (Quercus pubescens Willd.), Hungarian oak (Quercus frainetto Ten.), and pedunculate oak (Quercus robur L.).
+Our research group previously documented cases of declining oak forests throughout the Italian peninsula [3], and more recent studies have demonstrated that oak forests are highly susceptible to severe heat waves and droughts [4].
+These issues have been the focus of functional studies in marginal areas of the southern Apennines (Basilicata) and in floodplain forests within protected areas in southern and northern Italy.

 Drought-induced tree mortality is affecting deciduous oak forests in Basilicata.